SteveHentschel/EarlyMVC/MVC4 ContosoU/ReadMe.txt

 Tom Dykstra on MS' asp.net site.

+Jan 22, Rev 1.5 - What else, finished part 7.
+Implemented concurrency exception checking in the Department tab.
+Added the code for Edit and Delete functions, tested with 2 open tabs during edit/delete processes, nice.  slh

 Jan 21, Rev 1.4 - Worked on Part 6 today.
 Mainly CRUD update and view stuff for Instructor and Courses.
 Did good stuff with DropDownLists for Departments and CheckBox grids for Courses using HashSets.  slh